annemadelen/DAT250_expass2/README.md

 I did not manage to fix the PollTest from last week and can no longer run ./gradlew build.
 Even with some help from other students, it would not be fixed.
 We concluded that there is some fundemental issues with my PC or VS code itself.
 I might have to do a reset where I try to download everything again and make sure everything is working togheter.

+Project Report Expass 6

+I extended my Poll application with event sourcing using a message broker.
+I decided to use Redis Pub/Sub since I was already using redis in my project and I wanted to learn more about this.
+I tried to implement it such that each new poll automatically creates a redis topic (poll:1), then when a user votes on a poll, the app publishes a message to that topic.
+The application and other clients can also subscribe to those topics and get notified when there is new votes.
+I think my approach made it simple to understand the main ideas behind message brokers.
+I tested that this worked by using several terminal windows.
+I have added a screenshot of this.
+This showes that i subscribed to a redis topic, created a poll via REST and casted a vote.
+Then the redis-cli window showed a message as you can see in the picture.
+This confirmed that the publish/subscribe was working correcty.
+Since I had some truble with PollsTest and jakarta I added an exclude in my build.gradle.kts as a simple solution.
+As future improvements I need to fix this and I would like to add some user or session info to the message since votes are currently anonymous.